frkatona/teensy-ekit-module/README.md

 ### basic sensor --> MIDI

-Unconditioned signal was very prone to false triggers.
+Unconditioned signal was very prone to false triggers (a more comprehensive evolution of the signal is available [below](#signal-conditioning-evaluation))

 ![image](images/circuit0.png)